DBraun/DawDreamer/README.md

 ## Advanced Example

-Let's demonstate audio playback, graph-building, VST instruments/effects, and automation.
+Let's demonstrate audio playback, graph-building, VST instruments/effects, and automation.
 You need to change many hard-coded paths for this to work.

 ```python
 import dawdreamer as daw